francoism90/dotfiles/README.md

 # systemctl enable nvidia-{suspend,resume,hibernate}
 ```

+> Note: Also add the `80-nvidia-pm.rules` udev rule, allowing the NVIDIA driver to control it's state.

 #### Secure Boot

 To allow the NVIDIA driver to used when using Secure Boot, see <https://github.com/CheariX/silverblue-akmods-keys> for a workaround.